frederic-perez/AmE-dictionary/data/dictionary.md

 __in its own right__ _adv_ :three::hammer: (in my own right)
 __in jest__ _idiom_ As a joke; not seriously. _Speaking in jest._ :es: en broma
 __in layman’s terms__ _idiom_ In words that can be understood by people outside of a given profession or field of expertise, i.e., without the use of jargon or highly technical terms.
+__in leaps and bounds__ _idiom_ By very large degrees; rapidly or in quick progress forward. _What was once a tiny local choir club has expanded in leaps and bounds over the years._
 __in lieu of (something)__ _idiom_ :two::hammer: _In lieu of actual payments._ _In lieu of flowers._
 __in no time (at all)__ _idiom_ In a very little amount of time. _That test was so easy, I was done in no time._
 __in no way__ _idiom_ Not at all; not by any means. _We are in no way blaming you for what happened, but you still have to cooperate with the police investigation._